ausdigital/ausdigital.github.io/specs/ausdigital-bill/1.0/index.md

  * Acknowledged - confirms receipt of the invoice (but does not imply approval to pay).
  * Approved - means that the payer has approved the invoice for (future) payment in accordance with payment terms.
- * Disputed - means that the payer has not accepted the inovice and will dispute some or all of the invoice.
+ * Disputed - means that the payer has not accepted the invoice and will dispute some or all of the invoice.
  * Rejected - means that the payer has rejected the entire invoice and will not be paying.

 ## State Lifecycle

 The diagram shows the allowed set of states for an invoice as understood by both parties in the collaborative process.
-Every transition from one state to another is triggered by the echange of a business message - which could be either an invoice (one of six profiles) or a response document (with one of four response codes).
+Every transition from one state to another is triggered by the exchange of a business message - which could be either an invoice (one of six profiles) or a response document (with one of four response codes).

 ![Billing State Lifecycle](Billing-StateLifecycle.png)

  * The TaxReceipt has the simplest lifecycle because it is just a record of a previous payment and so there is only a single invoice (profileID=taxreceipt) sent from seller to buyer and the state is "paid".
 No document response needed.
  * The receipt of an RCTI (profileID=rcti) by a seller from a buyer takes the state directly to "approved" because this is a payer initiated transaction.
 However the payer may subsequently send an invoice (profileID=debitnote) to make an adjustment to the rcti prior to eventual payment is accordance with payment terms.
- * The standard inovice that is a demand for future payment from seller to buyer is the most complex lifecycle becuase there can be
+ * The standard invoice that is a demand for future payment from seller to buyer is the most complex lifecycle because there can be
   - various response documents indicating buyer processing status (acknowledged, approved, disputed, rejected)
   - a re-issue of the invoice with changes (profileID = adjustment) from seller to buyer - usually in response to a disputed status.
   - an issue of a credit note against an existing invoice (profileID = creditnote) - also usually in response to a disputed status.
   - an outright rejection of the invoice by the buyer which leads to a cancelled end-state.
- * The "success" end state in all cases is "paid" - indicated by the receipt of a payment record from a bank reconcilation file (outside of the scope of this specificaiton).
+ * The "success" end state in all cases is "paid" - indicated by the receipt of a payment record from a bank reconciliation file (outside of the scope of this specification).

 # UBL Syntax 1.0 Billing Document Specifications